ThomasByr/point-cloud-visualizer/README.md

 - added `--cbid` and `--frac` to affect rendering _only_
 - the parser is no longer bloating the main file
+- fixed a bug where points where created with wrong color

 </details>